Here are my 10 favorite new food finds to add to your clean eating grocery list.

 #3.
 Bonafide Provisions Organic Bone Broth (Chicken)

 I know bone broth is all the rage.
 I acknowledge all of the reasons why one should eat bone broth.
 Every day.
 I know it is easy peasy to make it yourself (Mommypotamus can show you how!)
 But I truly just can’t stand making it myself.
 I’ve done it a few times and every time I think about doing it again a sense of dread comes over me.
-I also don’t like the idea of powdered bone broth.
-I know there are very reputable people out there selling it, but I just don’t trust it (I’ll save my reasons for another day.)
-I also don’t like the idea of bone broth that is sold unrefrigerated.
-It just seems gross.
+I also don’t like the idea of powdered bone broth or bone broth that is sold un-refrigerated.

 Bonafide Provisions Organic Bone Broth solves all of my reasons to not drink bone broth.
 I started adding it to my clean eating grocery list a few months ago and it sure has made life easier.